CodeConstruct/mctp/docs/mctpd.md

 Like SetupEndpoint but will not assign EIDs, will only query endpoints for a current EID.
 The `new` return value is set to `false` for an already known endpoint, or `true` when an endpoint's EID is newly discovered.

+#### `.AssignBridgeStatic`: `ayyyy` → `yisbs`

+Similar to AssignEndpointStatic to assign static bridge eid, but also takes additional arguments:

+`pool-start` : start EID for allocation of bridge pool.

+`pool-size` : size of bridge pool needed to be allocated.

+It returns extra message about Allocation status.
+`AssignBridgeStatic <hwaddr> <static-EID> <pool-start> <pool-size>`

+This call will fail if the Bridge endpoint already has an EID, and that EID is different from `static-EID`, or if `static-EID` is already assigned to another endpoint.

 ## Network objects: `/au/com/codeconstruct/networks/<net>`